pjht/os/README.md

 Installing GDB on

 1. Ubuntu.
 Run `sudo apt get install gdb`
 2. Arch.
-Run `sudo pacman -S install gdb`
+Run `sudo pacman -S gdb`
 3. Another linux distro.
 Use your distribution's package manager to install GDB.
 4. Mac.
-Run `brew install gdb` (Note: It will warn about an unsigned binary, but this will have no impact on debugging the OS)
+Run `brew install gdb`

-After this, you can run the OS in QEMU by typing `make run`, and start a remote debugging session by typing `make debug`.
+After this, you can run the OS in QEMU by typing `make run`, or run the OS and start the debugger by typing `make debug`.
 The serial port output of the OS is redirected to a file callled serout in the main directory.